 There are two reasons why having a short index is beneficial.
 The first reason is database work requires a great deal of storage space.
 As a result of larger index keys, databases read more data from disk, thereby limiting throughput.
 Furthermore, smaller entries make comparisons easier since they are often involved in index entries.
 Since integers are small and can be easily compared, an integer column is the best index key.
 Character strings, however, require additional attention to collation settings as well as comparing characters.

-Those indexes with few duplicate values are most effective.
-As an analogy, imagine the phone book of a town in which nearly everyone has the last name Smith.
+Those indexes with few duplicate values are the most effective.
+As an analogy, imagine the phone book of a town in which nearly everyone has the last name, Smith.
 When you look for a Smith in a phone book in this town, it is of no use to sort by last name.
 This is because you can only discount a small number of records.

 It is a selective index if it contains a high proportion of unique values.
 Due to the absence of duplicate entries, a unique index is highly selective.
 In many databases, the statistics about each index are tracked, so it can be determined how selective it is.
 A query’s execution plan is generated by the database using these statistics.

 Indexes contain a pointer back to the row with the remaining data and the values of the columns they index.
-An index is similar to the index of a book: it contains a single key word and then a page reference that leads to more information.
-In general, a database will collect all the information required for a query by following pointers backwards from an index to a row.
+An index is similar to the index of a book: it contains a single keyword and then a page reference that leads to more information.
+In general, a database will collect all the information required for a query by following pointers backward from an index to a row.
 When an index contains all the columns that are needed to answer a query, the database may not have to perform a disk read if the index contains all the columns.

 All the columns in the output are covered by one index, so we call these types of queries covered queries.
 Create a covering index for your most critical queries so they can have the best performance possible.
 In such a case, the index would probably be a composite one (with multiple columns), which seems to contradict our first guideline to keep index entries as short as possible.
 A performance test and monitoring is the only way to assess this tradeoff.